 The Development Office will seek individuals’ consent to disclosure of their contact details.
 If an individual has an objection to other aspects of the processing of their data for administrative or fund raising purposes, then written notice should be given to the Head of Development.

-Data Area Contact: Head of Development
+Data Area Contact: Head of Development13.
+Computer Databases

 Certain of the files referred to above are maintained in electronic databases as well as, or instead of, paper files.
 Access to such databases is restricted in the same manner as access to paper files in the relevant Data Area.